SyxNet/awesome-react-components/readme.md

-# Column Stacks Layout
+# Masonry Layout

 <em>
-Pinterest-like layout of stacking elements into columns.
+Pinterest-like layout of stacking elements bellow each other into columns.

 I really like pinterest's approach of showing elements of different heights by stacking them on each other into columns.
 Ideallly the number of columns should be responsive to the website's width.
+Such column stack layout is called masonry layout.

-I'm looking for libraries that implement such column stacks layout.
+I'm looking for libraries that allow me display components with masonry layout.
 </em>

  - [react-stack-grid](https://github.com/tsuyoshiwada/react-stack-grid) - Pinterest like layout components for React.js.
  - [autoresponsive-react](https://github.com/xudafeng/autoresponsive-react) - Auto responsive grid layout library.
  - [react-stonecutter](https://github.com/dantrain/react-stonecutter) - Animated grid layout component for React.
  - [react-masonry-component](https://github.com/eiriklv/react-masonry-component) - A React.js component for using @desandro&#39;s Masonry.
+ - [react-virtualized](https://github.com/bvaughn/react-virtualized) - React components for efficiently rendering large lists and tabular data.